 - 1. A team must have a minimum of seven (7) players and a maximum of eighteen (18) players on its roster. - 2.
 A completed roster must be turned into Soccer City Management before the FIRST GAME.
 All players must sign the roster or have a parent's / legal guardian's signature if under 18.
-A copy of the roster will be made for the coach, which will need to be brought to every game. - 3.
+A copy of the roster will be made for the coach, which will need to be brought to every game.
+Only those players listed on the roster, on file, will be eligible to receive a league championship shirt should their team win their division. - 3.
 Only players on the roster may play.
 Any use of non-roster players may result in a forfeit when challenged. - 4.
 Roster Changes: The Management of Soccer City must be notified of any roster changes prior to the FOURTH game.
-All roster changes must then be initialed and dated on the original by the Soccer City representative.
-After the start of your 4th game, roster additions cannot be made without the prior approval of Soccer City Management.
+All roster changes must then be initialed and dated on the original application or a second roster may be approved and stapled to the original by a Soccer City representative.
+After the start of your 4th game, roster additions cannot be made without the prior approval of Soccer City Management. - 5.
+Girls/women may play in the boys/men's leagues.
+Boys/men may NOT play in the girls/women's leagues.

-III AGE REQUIREMENTS
+III.
+AGE REQUIREMENTS

-- 1. Youth players may participate at any group as qualified by each player's birthday.
+- 1. Youth players may participate in any division as qualified by each player's birthday.
 A player may play at a higher age bracket but never at a lower age without written consent of Soccer City Management.
 Soccer City reserves the right to deny a player's participation in a higher age group where it can be reasonably determined to be dangerous for that player. - 2.
 "OPEN DIVISION" All players 18 years and older are eligible for the Open league.
 A player under 18 may participate with prior, written approval from Soccer City and a parent's / legal guardian's signature granting permission.
 Soccer City reserves the right to deny any individual's participation in this league if their participation is deemed detrimental to the league.

 5. Adult players may play at a competitive level younger than themselves in any Open league or older.
-However, each team in each league designated for a particular age may roster only two players younger than the age cut off; and those two players must qualify for the next younger league offered by Soccer City as listed on our web site except where all the Managers of an established league have mutually agreed to requirements differing from the norm (ie Mens 50+).
+However, each team in each league designated for a particular age may roster only two players younger than the age cut off; and those two players must qualify for the next younger league offered by Soccer City as listed on our web site except where all the Managers of an established league have mutually agreed to requirements differing from the norm (i.e. Men's 50+).